Minas Pitsos

-Minas Pitsos (Μηνάς Πίτσος, born 18 October 1980) is a former professional Greek football player, who played as a left-back.
+Minas Pitsos (Μηνάς Πίτσος, born 18 October 1980) is a Greek professional football manager and former footballer, who played as a left-back.
 He spent the majority of his career representing clubs of his hometown Heraklion across various levels of the Greek football league system, with a short spell in Athens-based Greek giants Panathinaikos.
-He currently holds the position of technical director at OFI Crete's U-19 squad.
+He currently holds the position of technical director at OFI's U19 squad.

 Career

-OFI Crete
+OFI

-Pitsos began his football career in the youth teams of his local side OFI Crete and signed his first professional contract with the club in 1998, aged 18 years old.
+Pitsos began his football career in the youth teams of his local side OFI and signed his first professional contract with the club in 1998, aged 18 years old.
 He made his official debut on 9 November 2000, playing in the 2nd leg of the 2000–01 UEFA Cup Second Round vs. Slavia Prague.
 His domestic league debut came four days later, during a 2000–01 Alpha Ethniki match vs. Skoda Xanthi.

 Panathinaikos

 In January 2002, Pitsos was transferred to Panathinaikos, after impressing with his performance during a league match vs. Egaleo held in Panathinaikos' home ground, Leoforos Alexandras Stadium.
-His debut for the "Greens" came on 9 February 2002 in a 0–1 away win vs. his former club OFI Crete.
+His debut for the "Greens" came on 9 February 2002 in a 0–1 away win vs. his former club OFI.
 Ten days later, he would make his debut in the UEFA Champions League, playing the full 90 minutes during a Group Stage away win vs. Sparta Praha.
 However, as he was not considered as a first choice of Panathinaikos manager Sergio Markarián, who replaced Fernando Santos in October 2002, Pitsos, who had made a total of just 6 appearances during the 2002–03 season, decided to terminate his contract with Panathinaikos and return to OFI to get more playing time.

 Back to OFI

-Pitsos spent the next 9 years at a declining OFI Crete, during which he played in over 170 matches.
+Pitsos spent the next 9 years at a declining OFI, during which he played in over 170 matches.
 In his second spell with the club, he played in the 2007 UEFA Intertoto Cup, making his final two appearances in European competitions, as well as the Greek 2nd Division, as the club went into a meltdown and was relegated at the end of the 2008–09 season.
-Pitsos eventually returned to top flight with OFI, as the club promoted to the Superleague after spending two years in the Football League.
+Pitsos eventually returned to top flight with OFI, as the club promoted to the Super League Greece after spending two years in the Football League.
 However, OFI's financial obligations to former players resulted in the club failing to obtain a licence to enter the transfer market, and thus Pitsos' contract ended in 2012, and could not be renewed.